 Mother’s Day, a Tribute to Motherhood

 As we come up on another Mother’s Day, I wanted to take the opportunity to remind you to send a Mother’s Day card, a gift, some flowers, make dinner, or at the very least a phone call to the mother figures in your life.
-Before I go on, please note that whenever I say mothers, I am being inclusive of biological, adopted and mom figures – as a mom is a mom no matter the route taken, but more importantly for the lessons we teach our children.
+Please note that whenever I say mothers, I am being inclusive of biological, adopted and mom figures; because a mom is a mom no matter the route taken, but more importantly for the lessons we teach our children.

 The Journey of Motherhood

 Motherhood comes with no manual or certification, but like me, for you I hope it has been an incredible journey.
 A journey that by experience I know can be overwhelming at times, struggling to reach our personal goals while being everything to everyone.
 A virtuous task that can be all consuming – a 24 hours, 7 days a week job, that is all worth it.

 We all promised ourselves that parenthood wouldn't be the end of us.
 But then we found ourselves in uncharted waters; where we try our best and sometimes fail, we laugh and sometimes cry, we lose our tempers and sometimes get wrapped around their little fingers.
 While motherhood is a blessing, we sometimes find ourselves preoccupied and with the sole purpose of meeting the many needs of our children.

 Our self-sacrifice becomes the norm and we lose our identity in being the devoted mothers, then the day comes when the center of our worlds, the person that kept us grounded, our reason for living finally becomes an adult.
 Then this unfamiliar feeling of being lost overwhelms us, prompting us to revert to our pre-parenting selves.
 The person we have grown to ignore and frequently dismiss.